Introducing Science Vocabulary: An Interactive Approach

 Students copy definitions from the overhead.
 Yeah, that was my class.
 They were quiet… but only because they were falling asleep.

 About a year ago, I was sitting around thinking about science vocabulary.
 (What else would I possibly think about?)
 I felt like I was a strong teacher when it came to reviewing science vocabulary, but my introduction was missing something.
-A lot of my struggling learners needed something more concrete, something they could get their hands on.
+Many of my struggling learners needed something more concrete, something they could get their hands on.

 Last year, I taught my 5th grade students about properties of matter as our first big unit.
 I remember how my struggling learners were still getting some of the parts confused.
 Really confused.
 We had done labs.
 We had drawn pictures.
 We had motions.
 We had games.
 But they needed something else.

 In a small group, we did hands-on examples of the vocabulary terms.
-Relative density, physical states, physical properties, mass, volume, all of those concepts that were so far above their heads were now in reach.
+Relative density, physical states, physical properties, mass, volume, and all those concepts that were so far above their heads were now within reach.
 Quiz scores went up that week for those students.
 They felt better; I felt better.
 I vowed to do this at the beginning of units instead of waiting until it was time to re-teach.
 Hands-On Science Vocabulary Instruction was born.

 This was a very informal process for my class last year.
 Over the summer, however, I worked to make a complete resource with ideas, photos, and printables to introduce new science terms.